charguer/tlc/README.md

 Documentation
 =============

-Some (partial) documentation can be found in subfolder "doc".
+Some (partial) documentation can be found in the subfolder [doc](doc/).

 Compilation
 ===========

-To compile everything:
+To compile and install everything:

-    cd src
     make
     make install